linkedpipes/etl/README.md

 echo Disowning
 disown
 ```
-## Known issues
- * If you are using Oracle Java 8, accessing HTTPS based URLs and getting ```SSLHandshakeException : Received fatal alert: handshake_failure``` when the same URL works from, e.g. Chrome, try installing the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files for JDK/JRE 8](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) or for Java 9

 ## Update notes
 > Update note 4: 2019-07-03 we changed the way fronend is run.
 If you do not use our script to run it, you need to update yours.